Explainer

 Donald Trump has now been named the 47th president of the United States.
 Political analysts, news pundits and social media personalities are now arguing over the campaign postmortem.
 Yet one clear trend has emerged: the role of misinformation, particularly as it relates to climate change.

 Conspiracy theories about weather manipulation, bans on beef and ploys to feed Americans bugs have all flourished, fueled at least in part by Russian-backed disinformation efforts.
 Most American voters do know that climate change is real.
-Yes, 51 percent of Americans dismissed climate change as a hoax in a 2011 survey, but that number decreased to 39 percent in the 2023 iteration of that polling conducted by Yale University.
+While 51 percent of Americans dismissed climate change as a hoax in a 2011 survey, the number decreased to 39 percent in the 2023 iteration of the poll conducted by Yale University.

 Belief in climate change among Americans has outpaced skepticism, by five to one.
 Yet what to do about climate change — including ways to reduce emissions from the food system — is not so clear in the minds of most Americans.
 Seventy-four percent believe “not eating meat” would have little or no effect, according to a 2023 survey.